-Brown's SPARK program is a unique opportunity for bright, motivated young people to practice managing their daily lives in a supervised and encouraging environment.
-SPARK is an academic experience, designed to let bright young students meet their peers in a supportive, constructive, and fun environment.
+Brown's SPARK program is a unique opportunity for talented and motivated young people to practice managing their daily lives in a supervised and encouraging environment.
+SPARK is an academic experience, designed to let bright young students meet their peers in a supportive, constructive, and enjoyable environment.

 Although the program is selective, once admitted the students learn and live in a non-competitive environment.
 In fact, we pride ourselves in creating a nurturing atmosphere where students socialize with each other and engage in group activities.
 Students will be supported to collaborate and work together to achieve common goals.

-Each student will be treated with respect, and in return, we expect that students are respectful to each other, to their Residential Advisors (RA's), Teaching Advisors (TA's), and their instructors.
+Each student will be treated with respect, and in return, we expect that students are respectful to each other, to their RA’s, TA’s, and their instructors.